 - 6 How To Offset The Cost Of New Air Conditioner Installations

 - 7 Conclusion

-Cooling systems need a refrigerant that can absorb heat and transfer it outdoors.
+Cooling systems use refrigerant to absorb heat and transfer it outdoors.
 In the past, the industry relied on a compound called R22 for this task.
 It did work well, but there was one glaring problem: it was extremely bad for the environment.
 It contained chemicals called HCFCs that were primarily responsible for creating a hole in the ozone layer.
 This problem meant that the sun’s UV rays could penetrate with a higher intensity with dire consequences.
 Governments scrambled to regulate all substances that contained HCFCs and other ozone-depleting substances in an attempt to mitigate the danger.
-As the final step, the importation and manufacturing of R-22 in the US were illegal by January 1, 2020.
+As the final step, the importation and manufacturing of R-22 in the US was illegal by January 1, 2020.